At FDCA, we are committed to protecting your privacy in accordance with the Privacy Act 1988 (Cth) and the Australian Privacy Principles.

 We strive to maintain the reliability, accuracy, completeness and currency of the personal information we hold and to protect its privacy and security.
 We keep personal information only for as long as is reasonably necessary for the purpose for which it was collected or to comply with applicable legal or ethical reporting, or document retention requirements.

 We hold the information we collect from you in secure computer storage facilities.
 We keep your information safe by locks and security systems, passwords, antivirus mechanisms, auditing and data integrity checks.
-In some cases, your le is archived and sent to an external data storage provider for a period of time.
 We only use storage providers located in Australia who are also regulated by the Privacy Act.

 Will we disclose the information we collect to anyone?